MattMcFarland/react-darkroom/README.md

 Component state is managed by you, and each of the different sub-components that react-component comes with are considered "dumb" components, so you have to explicitly define and update each component.

+## Changelog

+### 0.2.0-2

+- Expose utils to components list
+- Update build pipeline to transpile es6 to es5
+- add example to cloud9 ide